memobc/memolab-manual/README.md

 ## NIH funding notes
  All research funded by the NIH *must* acknowledge the grant number upon publication.
 This is essential for documenting that we are turning their money into research findings.
 We must also submit a yearly progress report describing what we have accomplished.
 Lab members involved in the research will be asked to contribute to the progress report.

+# Undergraduate research
+Undergraduate research assistants play an important role in our lab, and we have several opportunities for them to earn money or credit for their contributions.
+Because these opportunities require a certain degree of commitment from both the student and the lab, we generally reserve them for students who have already spent at least one semester volunteering in lab.
+If this policy would prevent you from being able to work in lab, please talk to me or the lab manager because we want all students to be able to pursue their research interests.

+In addition to volunteering in lab, other research opportunities include:
+ 1. If you want to work in lab and earn course credit, you can sign up for independent study or undergraduate research ([link to info](https://www.bc.edu/bc-web/schools/mcas/departments/psychology/undergraduate/research-opportunities.html)).
+We will have to fill out a syllabus contract at the beginning of the semester.
+Typically you would be in lab for at least 10 hours a week, and you would also be required to attend lab meetings, present at one of them, and write a short statement about your experiences at the end of the semester.
+Note that you can enroll in research courses multiple times.
+ 2. If you want to work in lab and earn money, you can apply for an [undergraduate research fellowship](https://www.bc.edu/schools/cas/services/faculty/facforms/researchfellows/reschfell.html).
+Candidates are expected to be academically strong (typically, GPA of 3.4 or above), and you would be expected to work 12-15 hours per week.
+Because these fellowships are intended to support your academic development, URF students will be strongly encouraged to participate in lab meetings.
+Note that if you have another BC job, you're not allowed to work more than 20 hours per week during the academic year, and that includes the URF hours.
+ 3. If you want to work in lab, earn money, and are eligible for work-study, I believe that we can arrange for your time in lab to count as work-study.

+If you're an undergraduate student and you want to pursue any of these options, talk to me or the lab manager.

 # FAQ and who to ask